evogelsa/go-ml-rpg/README.md

 This rpg is loosely based off a generic turn based fighting game.
 The game is made up of three classes, Knight, Archer, and Wizard.
 Each class has 6 different
-stats: health, stamina (unused), armor, strength, dexterity, and intellect.
+stats: health, armor, strength, dexterity, and intellect.
 Characters die when health drops to or below 0.
 Armor will prevent character from taking any damage, but is reduced by the amount of damage done (i.e. a character with 5 armor that gets attacked for 7 damage will take 0 damage but will end the turn with 0 armor).
 Strength, dexterity, and intellect are used for calculating move success and outcome.

 #### Character Generation